 Josh McDaniels, Patriots offensive coordinator: McDaniels has been regarded as a potential head coaching candidate the last several years and was selected to become the Colts’ coach after the 2017 season.
 But he reneged on the deal at the last minute, deciding to return to the Patriots.
 That change of heart, as well as his failure as a head coach with the Broncos, may concern some teams, including the Giants.
 But McDaniels’ work with the offense is unquestioned.

 Matt Rhule, Baylor coach: The Jets had serious interest in Rhule after firing Todd Bowles, but conflicts emerged about whether Rhule would have final say over his assistant coaches.
 The native New Yorker has a sensational resume and was the Giants’ assistant offensive line coach under Coughlin in 2012.
 At Temple, Rhule was the Owls’ first coach to have two 10-win seasons.
-His work at Baylor has been outstanding; the eighth-ranked Bears are 11-1.
+His work at Baylor has been outstanding; the seventh-ranked Bears are 11-2.
 If the Giants decide to move on from Shurmur, Rhule will be a very attractive candidate, especially having grown up in the area and coached with the Giants.

 Lincoln Riley, Oklahoma coach: Riley is one of the great quarterback whisperers in college football, having coached Baker Mayfield and then Kyler Murray to consecutive Heisman Trophy wins.
-He has done magnificent work this year with Alabama transfer Jalen Hurts.
+He did magnificent work this year with Alabama transfer Jalen Hurts.
 One of the most innovative coaches in the game, Riley will be in high demand for an NFL job.
 The question is when, or if, he is ready to leave Oklahoma.
 The most likely answer: Not yet.

 David Shaw, Stanford coach: Shaw seems content to remain at Stanford, where he is considered one of college football’s best coaches.
 But the Giants did have interest in him before hiring Shurmur, even though Shaw wasn’t ready to leave.
 The former Stanford wide receiver who played under Bill Walsh is well regarded in NFL circles.
 The issue is whether he’d be interested in coaching at the pro level.